matinict/Magento2x-Ubuntu-Nginx/varnish.md

 		sudo systemctl enable varnish
 		netstat -plntu

-By default, Varnish is configured to listen on port 6081 for public access and 6082 for the backend.
+[By default, Varnish is configured to listen on port 6081 for public access and 6082 for the backend]

 ## Config Magento Admin
 From your Magento Admin dashboard click on the STORES==> Configuration -> ADVANCED -> System -> Full Page Cache Unselected Use system value and from the Caching Application list==> select Varnish Cache (Recommended)==>save the configuration, click on the Varnish Configuration link and click on the Export VCL for Varnish 4 button.
 The varnish.vcl file which we will use will be exported in the directory /var/www/myMagentoSite.com/var/.